Hurbie48/AutoStash/README.md

 - `/autostash setchest <name> <category>` — register the chest you are looking at
 - `/autostash removechest` — remove the chest you are looking at
 - `/autostash cheststatus` — list all chests in the current world
-- `/stash` — move items from your inventory into matching chests, you can also do '/stash <category>' to only stash a specific category.
+- `/stash` — move items from your inventory into matching chests.
+- '/stash <category>' - move a specific category of items to matching chests